ColeDeanShepherd/OSFPS/README.md

 * Improve client prediction.
-  * Do correction in the past
   * Track timestamp on server, sync. with client, send with game states

 * Implement delta game state sending.
-  * fix bugs
   * handle player disconnects